The quantum criticality of the Standard Model and the hierarchy problem: Introduction

-In this work, we investigate the role of such corrections in the context of quantum criticality and naturalness in the SM using the functional Renormalization Group (fRG)~\cite{Wetterich:1992yh}.
+In this work, we investigate the role of corrections to the Higgs mass in the context of quantum criticality and naturalness in the SM using the functional Renormalization Group (fRG)~\cite{Wetterich:1992yh}.
 The fRG is a quantitative and robust method that has been successfully applied across a wide range of fields, from condensed matter, confining gauge theories, and dynamical chiral symmetry breaking to quantum gravity; see~\cite{Dupuis:2020fhh} for a review.
-In high-energy particle physics, including the SM and its extensions, the fRG has been used to study individual sectors such as the Higgs~\cite{Gies:2013fua,Gies:2014xha,Eichhorn:2015kea,Reichert:2017puo,Sondenheimer:2017jin,Gies:2017ajd,Held:2018cxd,Eichhorn:2020upj}, Yukawa~\cite{Borchardt:2016xju,Gies:2017zwf,Ellwanger:1992us}, and gauge-Yukawa~\cite{Gies:2019nij,Gies:2013pma,Gies:2018vwk,Gies:2016kkk,Gies:2015lia,Gies:2023jzd} sectors.
+In high-energy particle physics, including the SM and its extensions, the default approach relies on perturbative methods.
+However, the fRG has been used to study individual sectors such as the Higgs~\cite{Gies:2013fua,Gies:2014xha,Eichhorn:2015kea,Reichert:2017puo,Sondenheimer:2017jin,Gies:2017ajd,Held:2018cxd,Eichhorn:2020upj}, Yukawa~\cite{Borchardt:2016xju,Gies:2017zwf,Ellwanger:1992us}, and gauge-Yukawa~\cite{Gies:2019nij,Gies:2013pma,Gies:2018vwk,Gies:2016kkk,Gies:2015lia,Gies:2023jzd} sectors.
 The present work builds on the full implementation of the SM developed in~\cite{Pastor-Gutierrez:2022nki,Goertz:2023pvn}, which consistently includes all SM sectors from Planckian to sub-QCD scales.

-Due to its structural advantage in accessing power-law sensitivity in a convenient manner, the Wilsonian approach has already been used in previous studies~\cite{Krajewski:2014vea,Krajewski:2015eea,Gies:2023jzd}.
+Despite its structural advantage in exposing power-law sensitivity, the Wilsonian approach has only been applied in a few studies of naturalness~\cite{Krajewski:2014vea,Krajewski:2015eea,Gies:2023jzd}.
 The first study in this direction was performed in~\cite{Krajewski:2014vea,Krajewski:2015eea} for a Higgs-Yukawa toy model, exploring the fine-tuning required as a function of the new-physics scale and its implications for vacuum stability.
-More recently, in~\cite{Gies:2023jzd}, the interplay between different sources of chiral symmetry breaking in the SM - through Higgs and emergent condensates - was studied in detail, with a special focus on its impact on fine-tuning.
+More recently, in~\cite{Gies:2023jzd}, the interplay between different sources of chiral symmetry breaking in the SM - through Higgs and emergent condensates - was studied in detail, with a special focus on its impact on the quantum phase transition.
 There, it was shown that within the SM class of theories, there exists a natural limit where fine-tuning is minimized as the QCD and EWSB scales become similar.
 These studies highlight the strength of Wilsonian methods in assessing more natural configurations in theory space.